shopwp/documentation/docs/shortcodes/wps_storefront.md

 ### page_size

 Determines the number of products to show per page.
 Only applicable when pagination is turned on.
-Will default to the plugin's global [products per page](getting-started/settings?id=products-per-page) setting.
+Will default to the plugin's global "products per page" setting.

 Will be overwritten if user uses the provided page size dropdown.

 | Possible values |
 | :-------------- |